-(b) Flow-in-the-middle (FIM): Impact of contention asymmetry.
-Next, we study the case of asymmetric contention, using the FIM (see Fig. 2(b)).
-As shown in Fig. 7, O-DCF and CW adaptation dominate other algorithms in terms of fairness.
+(less than $10\%^9$ in simulation, less than 2% in experiment), and thus BEB hardly happens.
 As reported in other papers [7], [9], the central flow experiences serious starvation in 802.11.
-In contrast to the symmetric contention as in FC, $\mu$ adaptation with BEB leads to the starvation of the central flow, since outer flows use 802.11's small CW to access the channel due to few collisions, which is too short to have enough overlapping of silent times and let the central flow transmit.
-Thus, in O-DCF, we can adapt the transmission length $\mu$ with a smarter CW selection method for high fairness.
+In contrast to the symmetric contention as in FC, μ adaptation with BEB leads to the starvation of the central flow, since outer flows use 802.11's small CW to access the channel due to few collisions, which is too short to have enough overlapping of silent times and let the central flow transmit.
+Thus, in O-DCF, we can adapt the transmission length μ with a smarter CW selection method for high fairness.
 DiffQ resolves the starvation of the central flow well, but it shows suboptimal performance due to the heuristic setting of CW size.

-(c) Mixed topologies.
-We now consider the case when some flows belongs in part to symmetric and asymmetric contention, as in Fig. 4.
+(c) Mixed topology.
+We now consider the case when some flows belongs in part to symmetric and asymmetric contention (see Fig. 4).
 Fig. 8(a) shows the normalized per-flow throughput by the optimal PF share over the topology in Fig. 4(a).
 We observe that O-DCF outperforms others in terms of fairness.
 Note that the flow 6 placed between two different contention patterns experience some suboptimal fairness.
 This is because flow 6 should have low access probability due to the contention with flows 1-5, but it should also be prioritized over the flows 7-9.
-Our result show that despite such conflicting situations, O-DCF tries to adjust the access probability and set the transmission length, so that the fairness sustained to be reasonable, whereas other algorithms suffer from bad fairness.
-Similar principles are applied to the topology in Fig. 4(b), as shown in Fig. 8(b).
+Our result shows that despite such conflicting situations, O-DCF tries to adjust the access probability and set the transmission length, so that the fairness is sustained to be reasonable, whereas other algorithms suffer from bad fairness.
+This is indeed achieved by our queue-length based initial CW selection with BEB in a distributed manner, which is verified by Fig. 8(c).
+Similar principles are applied to the topology in Fig. 4(b), whose (normalized) per-flow throughput and CW traces are shown in Fig. 8(b) and Fig. 8(d), respectively.

 (d) Dynamic traffic.
 In addition, we evaluate the case with bursty traffic where active flow sessions can dynamically arrive or leave the system.
 In a fully-connected topology with 12 flows, we generate multiple active sessions, each of them transferring a file of 1 MB size.
 The results are shown in Fig. 6 (b), for different system load values.
-To obtain different load levels, we vary the session inter-arrival times, which is $1 \text{MB}/(5.4 \text{ Mb/s} \times \text{load factor}) \times 12$ .
+To obtain different load levels, we vary the session inter-arrival times, which is $1MB/(5.4 \text{ Mb/s} \times \text{load factor}) \times 12$.
 Then, we evaluate system throughput vs. load as shown in the figure.
 We observe that, when the network load is low, all protocols can satisfy the flow traffic demands (see the case with load factor 0.5), and therefore all protocols have similar performance.
 However, as the load in the network increases, the system starts behaving in a more similar way to the fully-backlogged case, accumulating packets at the MAC layer queues as traffic demands overload system capacity.
 As an extreme case, for a network load of 0.99, we observe a very similar performance for all protocols to the one in Fig. 6a (i.e., the fully-backlogged case).
-In conclusion, with bursty traffic, low demands are easy to satisfy by any of the protocols, but with bursty traffic and higher demands, the benefits in the use of O-DCF become more evident, and are comparable to the ones already explained for the fully-backlogged case.
+In conclusion, with bursty traffic, low demands are easy to satisfy by any of the protocols, but with bursty traffic and higher demands, the benefits in the use of O-DCF become more evident, and are comparable to the ones already explained for the fullybacklogged case.